Be it the blaring car stereos, the car horn noise, or the screeching garbage trucks, I have had my unpleasant experience of living near the main road.

 Option 2: Installing Secondary Windows/Secondary Glazing

-Call it adding an interior acrylic, this is quite similar to the window plug installation.
+Call it adding an interior acrylic, this solution is quite similar to the window plug installation.

 However, acrylic is transparent and will let light into the room.
-Materials like acrylic glass, laminated glass or acoustic glass can be used for secondary glazing.
+Acrylic glass, laminated glass or acoustic glass can be used for secondary glazing.

 Double glazing offers the best insulation but the main concern is with the cost involved.
 Double glazing windows involve fitting the window frames with two panes of glass leaving a spacing of 12mm – 16mm in between.